Jason Romero (soccer)

 Jason Romero (born February 27, 1995) is an American professional soccer player who plays as a striker for NPL Victoria club Preston Lions FC.

 Early life

 Romero was born in San Jose to Ignacio and Evangelina Romero where he grew up watching and playing soccer.
+He is the youngest of 3 children.
+He has 2 older brothers, Sergio and Brian.
 He attended Evergreen Valley High School and played for the school's soccer team, becoming their leading goalscorer in 2011.

 Club career

 Youth and collegiate soccer

 Romero started playing soccer at the De Anza Force youth academy.
 He committed to playing college soccer at the Yavapai College, where he went on to score 22 goals in 23 games.
 He continued this prolific form when he transferred to the Pima Community College for 2015, scoring 32 in 23.
 He transferred again for 2016, scoring twice in 11 games for the UCLA Bruins, before another transfer, this time to the Portland Pilots, where he scored three times in 15 appearances.